ethannbrown/spotify-popularity-ML/README.md

 ## Methodology
 1. EDA and Data Cleaning
-   - Dropped innacurate values, irrelevant genres, and duplicate + null records.
+   - Dropped inaccurate values, irrelevant genres, and duplicate + null records.
    - Visualized data with Matplotlib + seaborn to assess how to preprocess the data.
    - Dropped tracks with popularity = 0 to address skew.
    - Mitigated multicollinearity using correlation heatmaps.